Warning

 See Annex B.4.3

-1. to respond to requests, from the TWG Focal Point for comments and inputs into drafts for new IMAS, revision drafts of existing IMAS, etc.;
+- to respond to requests, from the TWG focal point for comments and inputs into drafts for new IMAS, revision drafts of existing IMAS, etc.;

-Annex C (Normative) Proposal and Justification for Amending an Existing, or Developing a New IMAS
+Annex C (normative) Proposal and justification for amending or withdrawing an existing, or developing a new IMAS document

-This form is intended to provide the start point in a process that identifies both shortcomings and improvements needed in International Mine Action Standards (IMAS) and their accompanying Technical Notes on Mine Action (TNMA).
+This form is intended to provide the starting point in a process that identifies both shortcomings and improvements needed in International Mine Action Standards (IMAS) Technical Notes on Mine Action (TNMA) and Test and Evaluation Protocols (T&EP).

-Note 1: When the Review Board supports the subject matter, the proposal for a new IMAS will be submitted to the IMAS Steering Group for approval.
+Note 1: When the Review Board supports the proposal, it is submitted to the IMAS Steering Group for approval and inclusion in the IMAS RB workplan.

-Note 2: In the event of amendments to an existing IMAS, this form will only be used when the amendments are substantial (e.g. NMAA and Mine Action Organisations may need to amend their National Standards and/or SOPs).
+Note 2: In the event of amendments to an existing IMAS, this form will only be used when the amendments are substantial (e.g. NMAA and mine action-organizations may need to amend their national standards and/or SOPs).

 Note 3.
 When the Review Board cannot agree on a proposal, the issue will be put to the IMAS Steering Group for a final decision.